-- a) Contractors should not remove or dispose the items previously listed on their Inventory Report submitted to the County, unless the COR approved the salvage or transfer of those items, or a County Behavioral Health Services policy provided such instructions. - b) Minor Equipment not meeting the requirement to be listed on the Inventory Report and Consumable Supplies do not need to be disposed through the County process. - c) Non-expendable property that has value at the end of a contract (e.g., has not been depreciated so that its value is zero), and which the County may retain title, shall be disposed of at the end of the contract Agreement as follows:

-At County's option, it may:
+- Contractors should not remove or dispose the items previously listed on their Inventory Report submitted to the County, unless the COR approved the salvage or transfer of those items, or a County Behavioral Health Services policy provided such instructions. - Minor Equipment not meeting the requirement to be listed on the Inventory Report and Consumable Supplies do not need to be disposed through the County process. - Non-expendable property that has value at the end of a contract (e.g., has not been depreciated so that its value is zero), and which the County may retain title, shall be disposed of at the end of the contract Agreement as follows.
+At County's option, it may: - Have Contractor deliver to another County contractor or have another County contractor pick up the non-expendable property; - O Allow the Contractor to retain the non-expendable property provided that the Contractor submits to the County a written statement in the format directed by the

-- i) Have Contractor deliver to another County contractor or have another County contractor pick up the non-expendable property; - ii) Allow the Contractor to retain the non-expendable property provided that the Contractor submits to the County a written statement in the format directed by the County of how the non-expendable property will be used for the public good; or - iii) Direct the Contractor to return to the County the non-expendable property.
+County of how the non-expendable property will be used for the public good; or

+O Direct the Contractor to return to the County the non-expendable property.

-4. Stolen, Damaged or Missing Equipment
+Stolen, Damaged or Missing Equipment

-- a) Contractor shall inform the COR in writing within 48 hours of any stolen, damaged or missing equipment purchased with County funds.
+- Contractor shall inform the COR in writing within 48 hours of any stolen, damaged or missing equipment purchased with County funds.
 Exception: Any lost or missing item that contains personal information shall be reported in writing to the COR within 24 hours.
-Article 14 Information Privacy and Security Provisions requirements shall be followed when appropriate. - b) Contractor may be responsible for reimbursing the County for any stolen, damaged or missing equipment at the current book value of the asset.
+Article 14 Information Privacy and Security Provisions requirements shall be followed when appropriate. - Contractor may be responsible for reimbursing the County for any stolen, damaged or missing equipment at the current book value of the asset.

-5. Vehicles
+Vehicles

-a) The preferred method for Contractor(s) to acquire vehicles is through a lease arrangement.
-If purchase is necessary, COR and County Management preapproval must be obtained. vehicles shall be registered with the Contractor as the lien holder and registered owner.
+- The preferred method for Contractor(s) to acquire vehicles is through a lease arrangement.
+COR and County Management preapproval must be obtained for Contractor to acquire a vehicle.
+Vehicles shall be registered with the Contractor as the lien holder and registered owner.
 Whether vehicles are leased or purchased, Contractor shall maintain appropriate insurance on vehicles, follow maintenance schedule, as required by the automobile manufacturer.
-Vehicle(s) usage and insurance requirement language will be included/amended in the contract.

-At contract termination, or when the original or replacement equipment/vehicle is no longer needed, or has become obsolete, or is inoperable and impractical to repair, a formal disposition process will be required (refer to BHS Property Transfer/Disposal Process).
+Vehicle(s) usage and insurance requirement language will be included/amended in the contract. - If vehicle will be purchased, COR must obtain written pre-approval from - o ACS Director, and - o DPC Director - At contract termination, or when the original or replacement equipment/vehicle is no longer needed, or has become obsolete, or is inoperable and impractical to repair, a formal disposition process will be required (refer to BHS Property Transfer/Disposal Process).
 Contractors shall work with the COR, who will determine the final disposition of the item(s).

-6. Inventory Disposition:
+Inventory Disposition